appveyor/website/src/docs/enterprise/installation.md

 The certificate will now be installed on the machine.

-Open the IIS Manager (hit the Windows Start button, and type IIS Manager)
+Open the IIS Manager (hit the Windows Start button, and type IIS Manager).

 In IIS Manager: